An information website about Records in Contexts Ontology (RiC-O).

 , but the properties that concern the members of the Record Set (e.g. rico:hasOrHadMostMembersWithCreationDate

 ).
 A notable exception may be the case where the Record Set is a collection: you may know both the date when the collection was created, and the dates of the records that are included in the collection.
-In such a case you should use both properties.rico:Date
+In such a case you should use both properties.
+Note that In RiC-O 1.1, the domain of rico:hasDestructionDate

 property was created with domain rico:Event